Developer who loves teaching

 Requirements

-• Experience writing docs and learning content for developers, preferably at a dev tool company
+• Experience writing docs and educational content for developers

 • Software development experience, though not necessarily in a formal role